How to Read the Faculty and Staff Reports

 - Job Category / Job Role / Faculty Tenure Status / Years in Job Role

-If you would like additional assistance or have questions regarding the survey reports, please email diversity_inclusion [at] emerson.edutitle="Email about survey reports".
+If you would like additional assistance or have questions regarding the survey reports, please email sjc [at] emerson.edutitle="Email the Social Justice Center".

 This report shows the results for all 64 survey statements by:

 - Overall (all faculty and staff responses)

 - Faculty (full and affiliated/part-time)